Beyond FTP

 Vekta connects modelling, planning, and interpretation into a single coherent performance modelling workflow, so insight does not require stitching together separate tools.

-TrainingPeaks is widely used for structured training planning and performance tracking.
-Its intensity framework centres around FTP, and load is typically expressed through composite stress scoring.
+TrainingPeaks is widely used for structured training planning and performance tracking, built around FTP and composite load metrics.

 Performance model